code4mk/oop-object-oriented-oop-journey/encapsulation/readme.md

 ~ Encapsulation or information hiding

-~ Hide internal states and values inside a class
+~ Hide internal states and values inside a class, (safe the modification of state)

 ```php
 class Cat